gerard-kanters/ai-translate/README.md

 ### Important Considerations
 - Dynamically generated content (e.g., forms with nonces, unique IDs, or timestamps) can lead to additional cache files and repeated API calls if not properly handled.
 The plugin attempts to mitigate this for known dynamic elements, but custom dynamic content may still impact caching efficiency.

+## Recommended Model selection
+- OpenAI - gpt-4.1-mini
+- Deepseek - deepseek-chat which is slower, but cheaper.

 ## Development